 Time to Appreciate Some Elephants!
 Five Fun Facts about Elephants in Asian Culture

-Happy Elephant Appreciation Day!
+Happy World Elephant Day!
 Revered throughout Asia, the peaceful pachyderm (peaceful, that is, until you mess with one) is considered a symbol of wisdom, strength, and protection.
 But what else do you know about the gentle giant?
 Test your elephant intelligence quotient with some fun facts!

 The most popular god in Hinduism has an elephant’s head